Mortgage

 Mortgage financing contingencies

-The financing contingency gives you an out if your loan falls through without risking the loss of any upfront earnest money you paid.
+The financing contingency gives you an out if your loan falls through without the risk of losing any upfront earnest money you paid.
 While that’s a benefit for buyers, some sellers may prefer cash-only offers to reduce the chance that a buyer’s financing could fall through.

 Home sale contingencies

 Buyers who are juggling the sale of their current home while also trying to buy a new home can protect themselves with a home sale contingency.
-But while it’s a good strategy for buyers that need extra time to sell their home, sellers may reject an offer that includes this contingency if they need a quick sale and don’t want to take the risk that your current home doesn’t sell and they’re stuck remarketing their home.
+While it’s a good strategy if you need extra time to sell your home, sellers may reject an offer that includes this contingency if they need a quick sale and don’t want to take the risk that your current home doesn’t sell.

 Yes, under certain circumstances.
 Inspection, appraisal, financing and home sale contingencies give buyers a legal way to cancel a contract without losing any upfront money or facing consequences.
 However, there are also some less common scenarios where a buyer might be able to bail out of a purchase contract.

 The buyer adds an attorney review clause.
 Local laws may allow a buyer to back out of a contract without penalty if they decide to cancel after it’s reviewed by a real estate attorney.
-The review period is typically three business days in this scenario.
+In this scenario, the review period is typically three business days.

 The title to the property isn’t transferable.
 If a title search uncovers problems that could affect your ownership of the home — such as unpaid contractor liens or property tax bills — the sale could be canceled if the seller can’t provide a clear title.

 If a buyer or seller decides to walk away from a contract, either party could be sued if they didn’t follow the contract terms when canceling.
-A breach of contract lawsuit could result in costly legal battles that could result in:
+A breach of contract lawsuit could bring costly legal battles that may result in:

 • Either the buyer or seller paying money damages